San Francisco Supervisor Joel Engardio

 The Sunset Night Market is produced by a collaboration of Sunset-based organizations and street fair experts including Wah Mei School, Sunset Mercantile, Into the Streets, and Asian Inc. This group was awarded a grant funded by the city’s Office of Economic and Workforce Development.

-If you want to be a food vendor or musical/entertainment act please contact the producers here.
+If you want to be a food vendor or musical/entertainment act for the Sunset Night Market, please contact the producers here.

 Special thanks to Kevin Kelleher and Emily Trinh from Kemily Visuals and William Zhou of Wah Mei for the photos on this blog post.